paulhamsh/SparkControl/README.md

 Works with ios an android - although you need some compilation changes and tricks.

-This can be run in 'bluedroid' mode or 'NimBLE' mode.
+This can be run in 'BLUEDROID' mode or 'NimBLE' mode.

 There are #defines for Heltec, M5Core, M5Core2 - if nothing is defined it will compile for a generic ESP32.